Mark M, President & Chief Executive Officer

 As a child advocate, Heidi is active in educating the public and promoting legislative initiatives to protect children and support positive adoption practices, Heidi previously served as a gubernatorial appointee to the Texas Adoption Review Committee which examined the child welfare system, seeking solutions to remove barriers to adoption for children in foster care.

 Heidi has also served on the board of the Texas Family Law Council, which supports the efforts of the Family Law Section of the State Bar of Texas.
-Heidi will be inducted into the Adoption Hall of Fame at the National Council for Adoption Annual Gala this November in Washington, D.C.
+Heidi was inducted into the Adoption Hall of Fame at the National Council for Adoption Annual Gala in Washington, D.C.

 As a Fort Worth native, Jennifer Lanter received a Bachelor of Arts in Communication from the University of Texas in Arlington.
 She began her career at the Gladney Center and has since dedicated her career to creating bright futures through the miracle of adoption.